fbaumdicker/SpacerPlacer/README.md

 reconstruction again.
 These two reconstructions are then compared.
-If the difference in likelihoods between the forward and reverse reconstructions exceeds a threshold, which can be provided by the user with "--orientation_threshold <threshold>", SpacerPlacer will predict the orientation accordingly.
+If the difference in likelihoods between the forward and reverse reconstructions exceeds a threshold, which can be provided by the user with "--orientation_threshold <threshold>", SpacerPlacer will predict the orientation accordingly. (the likelihoods + ratio are returned as well so you can do your own analysis).
 This orientation is then used for reporting details about the reconstruction and parameter estimates in the summary and result files.

+Note, that the orientation predictions only impacts the "0_results.csv" and the "0_forward" and "0_reversed" folders refer to the provided orientation.
 As described in the section "Output" section, all information for reconstructions with both orientations is accessible in the respective directories.
 If the difference in likelihoods is below the threshold, SpacerPlacer will use the forward/provided orientation as default.

-It is important to provide the CRISPR arrays in consistent orientations, as spacers might not be recognized as the same, if the orientations are not consistent.

 ## Input data
 The CRISPR array input data has to be provided in a specific format.
 We provide two alternative input formats: